jakobzhao/geog328/gearup.md

 ### GitHub

 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-This tutorial teaches you GitHub essentials like repositories, branches, commits, and Pull Requests.
-You’ll create your own Hello World repository and learn GitHub’s Pull Request workflow, a popular way to create and review code.

-No coding necessary
-To complete this tutorial, you need a GitHub.com account and Internet access.
-You don’t need to know how to code, use the command line, or install Git (the version control software GitHub is built on).

-Tip: Open this guide in a separate browser window (or tab) so you can see it while you complete the steps in the tutorial.

-#### How GitHub fits in
-GitHub is a Git hosting repository that provides developers with tools to ship better code through command line features, issues (threaded discussions), pull requests, code review, or the use of a collection of free and for-purchase apps in the GitHub Marketplace.
+It provides developers with tools to ship better code through command line features, issues (threaded discussions), pull requests, code review, or the use of a collection of free and for-purchase apps in the GitHub Marketplace.
 With collaboration layers like the GitHub flow, a community of 15 million developers, and an ecosystem with hundreds of integrations, GitHub changes the way software is built.

-#### How GitHub works
-GitHub builds collaboration directly into the development process.
-Work is organized into repositories, where developers can outline requirements or direction and set expectations for team members.
-Then, using the GitHub flow, developers simply create a branch to work on updates, commit changes to save them, open a pull request to propose and discuss changes, and merge pull requests once everyone is on the same page.

-#### The GitHub flow
-The GitHub flow is a lightweight, branch-based workflow built around core Git commands used by teams around the globe—including ours.

-The GitHub flow has six steps, each with distinct benefits when implemented:

-1. Create a branch: Topic branches created from the canonical deployment branch (usually master) allow teams to contribute to many parallel efforts.
-Short-lived topic branches, in particular, keep teams focused and results in quick ships.
-2. Add commits: Snapshots of development efforts within a branch create safe, revertible points in the project’s history.
-3. Open a pull request: Pull requests publicize a project’s ongoing efforts and set the tone for a transparent development process.
-4. Discuss and review code: Teams participate in code reviews by commenting, testing, and reviewing open pull requests.
-Code review is at the core of an open and participatory culture.
-5. Merge: Upon clicking merge, GitHub automatically performs the equivalent of a local ‘git merge’ operation.
-GitHub also keeps the entire branch development history on the merged pull request.
-6. Deploy: Teams can choose the best release cycles or incorporate continuous integration tools and operate with the assurance that code on the deployment branch has gone through a robust workflow.

 #### GitHub page